 Welcome from Program Director

-Welcome to Duke – we are glad you are here to explore our General Surgery Residency Program.
-We are a world-class, resident-centered training program dedicated to developing surgeon-leaders for our country and the world.
-Our people are our strength, and the residents and faculty you will meet on our site tell our story best.
+We’re delighted that you are here to explore Duke’s General Surgery Residency Program—a world-class, resident-centered training program dedicated to developing surgeon-leaders for our country and the world.

-At Duke, the General Surgery Residency Program provides robust clinical training, a fully supported two-year research and academic development experience, and an educational program emphasizing skills for lifelong learning.
-Our residents consistently graduate with impressive case numbers and an incredible clinical experience across all areas of general surgery.
-From “bread and butter” general surgery to complex minimally invasive and robotic surgery, from multiorgan transplants to complex hepatobiliary reconstructions, from repairing complex congenital anomalies in neonates to safely caring for the surgical needs of the elderly, our residents see the breadth and depth of general surgery.
-Our faculty are a diverse group of surgeons who are active at international and national levels as well as in our local community.
-They are committed to teaching technical excellence as well as compassionate patient care.
+Our residents consistently graduate with impressive case numbers and an outstanding clinical experience across all areas of general surgery: from “bread and butter” general surgery to complex minimally invasive and robotic surgery, from multiorgan transplants to complex hepatobiliary reconstructions, from repairing complex congenital anomalies in neonates to safely caring for the surgical needs of the elderly.

-The best measure of our program are our graduates.
+The best measure of our program is our graduates.
 Most of our chief residents pursue advanced fellowship training and have a remarkable track record of matching at their desired programs, including in the fields of pediatric surgery, surgical oncology, transplant, advanced MIS, colorectal, endocrine, and trauma.

 Program Director